| Newbies Guide | Technical Resources

 A ball-joint spacer (fitted between the top ball-joint and the top suspension arm) will not only save you having to trim your bump-stops, but it may also help keep your camber within the original alignment range, especially with bigger lifts.

 The thickness of the spacer depends on your application: I have a 20mm thick ball-joint spacer which brings things within range for my 50mm lift.
-Others have used spacers between 10 and 30mm thick (the more the lift, the more you'll likely need), though generally between 20 and 25mm is correct, any more and you may have too much positive camber.
+Others have used spacers between 10 and 30mm thick (the more the lift, the more you'll likely need), though generally between 20 and 25mm is fine for 50mm lifts, any more and you may have too much positive camber.

 Make with thickness to suit